Michael Stürmer: Academic career

+Public career and political involvement

-Stürmer specializes in the history of the German Empire (1871–1918).
-He began his career on the political left in the 1960s, but shifted rightward during the course of the 1970s.
+Stürmer began on the political left in the 1960s, but shifted rightward during the course of the 1970s.
 The turning point occurred in 1974 when the Social Democratic Party of Germany Land government of Hesse attempted to abolish history as a subject in the Hesse educational system and to replace it with "social studies".
 Stürmer played a major role in campaigning for the defeat of the SPD government in the 1974 elections.
-Starting in the early 1980s Stürmer became a well-known figure in the Federal Republic, with frequent contributions to the Frankfurter Allgemeine Zeitung newspaper, his editorship of a number of popular book series entitled "The Germans and their Nation" and holding a series of lectures for the general public.
+Starting in the early 1980s he became a well-known figure in the Federal Republic, with frequent contributions to the Frankfurter Allgemeine Zeitung newspaper, his editorship of a number of popular book series entitled "The Germans and their Nation" and holding a series of lectures for the general public.

+In the 1980s Stürmer worked as an advisor and speech-writer to the West German Chancellor Helmut Kohl.
+In the mid-1980s he sat on a committee – together with Thomas Nipperdey and Klaus Hildebrand – in charge of vetting the publications issued by the Research Office of the West German Ministry of Defense.
+The committee attracted some controversy when it refused to publish a hostile biography of Gustav Noske.

+From 1987 to 1998 Stürmer was the director of the German Institute for International and Security Affairs in Ebenhausen.
+In 2004 he became a founding member of the Valdai Discussion Club.

+As of 2013 Stürmer worked as chief correspondent for the newspaper Die Welt, published by the Axel Springer AG publishing group.
+As of 2025, he continued to serve on the political economy advisory board of OMFIF.